-Project to assist victims of conflict in Karen State and eastern Mon State in Myanmar
+Support in Karen State and eastern Mon State in Myanmar

-In partnership with the Nippon Foundation, which has many years of experience in assistance work, BHN decided to begin a project to electrify homes in Non-electrified villages using solar power, starting in the KNU-controlled Thaton District.
+In partnership with the Nippon Foundation, which has many years of experience in assistance work, BHN decided to begin a project to electrify homes in Non electrified villages using solar power, starting in the KNU controlled Thaton District.

 Another major objective of this project is to pave the way for a ceasefire agreement by showing to other EAOs that “Stopping the civil war made things much better.”
 (BHN calls this “the fruits of peace.”)
 Regretfully, the coup of Feb.
 2021 forced many of the EAOs to stand by the Democratic Forces (People Defense Forces) and canceled the ceasefire agreements.

 “Backpack Radio” project